slatedocs/slate/source/includes/_bulk_data.md

 4. Use the default values for the handler, and in the Role drop-down, select "* Basic Execution Role."
 A IAM creation wizard will open in a new window.
 5. Follow the wizard, selecting to "Create a new IAM Role" and name it as you like.
 Click to "View the Policy" and then click edit.
 6. Copy and paste the the AWS Lambda Execution Role permissions from the example "AWS Lambda Execution Role" or from the official [readme](https://github.com/awslabs/aws-lambda-redshift-loader#getting-started---lambda-execution-role).
+7. Then click "Add Policy."
+Select the `AmazonRedshiftFullAccess` role and add it, then add another role - `AmazonDMSRedshiftS3Role`.
-7. Navigate back to your Lambda setup tab and set the max timeout (5 minutes) to accommodate potentially long COPY times.
+8. Navigate back to your Lambda setup tab and set the max timeout (5 minutes) to accommodate potentially long COPY times.
+9. From the VPC dropdown, select your default VPC.
+10. Leave the rest of the settings alone.
-8. Click next and then create your Lambda.
+11. Click next and then click to create your Lambda.

 #### Establishing an Event Source